pablo-ferro/pablo-ferro/README.md

-Hi there, welcome to my github Data portfolio
+Hi there, welcome to my github Data portfolio!

 What are the main Data Science Projects that I am working at the moment?
 Let me show you:
 - Covid Vaccination in Sweden R Project: [gganimate data viz](https://github.com/pablo-ferro/Covid_Sweden_vaccination_gganimate)